University of California-Riverside

 Key Highlights

-- ✦Designated an "R1: Doctoral Universities – Very high research activity" institution.
+- ✦A proud member of the prestigious University of California system, classified as an "R1: Doctoral Universities – Very high research activity."

-- ✦Home to the UC Riverside School of Medicine, the first new research-based public medical school in California in 40 years (opened 2013).
+- ✦Home to the pioneering UC Riverside School of Medicine, California's first new research-based public medical school in 40 years (opened 2013).

-- ✦Original roots as the UC Citrus Experiment Station, founded in 1907, pioneering biological pest control research.
+- ✦Historic roots as the UC Citrus Experiment Station, founded in 1907, spearheading agricultural innovation.

-- ✦Known for its diverse student body, holding the highest proportion of African American, American Indian, and Latino students among UC campuses in 1995.
+- ✦Known for its commitment to diversity, boasting the highest proportion of African American, American Indian, and Latino students in the UC system by 1995.

 Timeline